-According to my NET maps, we had just 16 miles left to hike.
-After numerous days of +20 miles, that should be easy.
-We allowed ourselves to sleep in a bit, then drove to the trailhead.
+I suppose it was fitting that this day turned out to be another long, harder-than-expected day.
+Because this trail seems to have fought with us the entire time.
+So, according to my NET maps, we had just 16 miles left to hike.
+After numerous days of +20 miles, we figured that would be easy.
+So we allowed ourselves to sleep in a bit, then drove to the trailhead.

-As soon as we stepped onto the trail, a trail volunteer did, too.
+Well, as soon as we stepped onto the trail, a trail volunteer did, too.
 His name was Tom, and we learned two interesting things.
-One was that another volunteer loved to build trail, but wasn’t good at it.
+One was that another volunteer in this area of the NET loved to build trail, but unfortunately he wasn’t good at it.
 He often ran trails up and down steep hills without employing switchbacks.
 (Groan!)
 The other was that he liked to constantly re-route trails.

-Tom was chatty, so we didn’t get started until 10 a.m.
-The hiking here was just lovely.
+While Tom gave us good intel, he was chatty, so we didn’t get started until 10 a.m.
+That would come back to haunt us later.
+Anyway, the hiking here was just lovely.
 The footing was largely soft pine needles and moss, so different than the rocks in Connecticut and a few other spots in Massachusetts.
-We passed lots of burbling brooks and enjoyed looking at the foliage, which is just starting to turn.
+We passed lots of burbling brooks and enjoyed looking at the foliage, which is just starting to turn beautiful golds, reds and oranges.

-So that meant we got to our little .7-mile out-and-back (1.4 miles total) at 6:30 p.m.
+So that meant we got to our little .7-mile out-and-back (1.4 miles total) at Royalston Falls at 6:30 p.m.
 We hurried in without our packs, and much to our dismay there was no northern terminus sign – just a sign saying we were now in New Hampshire, and the distance of locations that lay ahead.
-Oh well.
+Oh, well.
 We took pix anyway and split a celebratory beer.

 On our way back to the car, we took a .3-mile detour to see Royalston Falls, but the detour was poorly marked and we could only see a tiny portion of the falls (we were probably in the wrong spot).
 We couldn’t spend any more time looking for a better vantage point, though, because it was quickly getting dark.
 We reached our cars just as night fell.

-We shuttled Parks’ car to a campground a few miles up the road; he’ll pick it up sometime in the next few days, when he finishes the trail.
+One last duty remained: shuttling Parks’ car to a campground a few miles up the road.
+The plan is for him to pick it up sometime in the next few days, when he finishes the trail.
+Once we dropped it off, we returned for our final night at the Hampton Inn Hadley-Amherst.

 Snowshoe and Stubs